LAYUP: Asynchronous decentralized gradient descent with LAYer-wise UPdates: Methods

-Here, we demonstrate the advantage of applying layer-wise updates (LU) compared to block updates (BU).
-BU refers to performing updates only after the entire backward pass is complete, a technique used in various previous asynchronous learning algorithms, e.g. \citep{hogwild!, scaling_hogwild, delay_compensation}.
-We use the same notation as in section~\ref{sec:speed-up}.
+Applying layer-wise updates in LayUp can reduce parameter drift, as we show here.
+The drift reduction estimation is computed with respect to when updates are applied at the end of an iteration, similar to various previous asynchronous learning algorithms, e.g. \citet{hogwild!, scaling_hogwild, delay_compensation}.

-To express this formally, we define the relative staleness $\tau$ of BU compared to LU as the time delay between when the gradients become available and when they are used to update the model weights.
-The intuition behind this lies in the fact that the more the updates are postponed, the more likely the gradients will become stale.
-The staleness will only increase with with time and accumulate across the layers.
-Assuming that the time required to compute the gradients for each layer is uniform and equal to $\frac{\beta T}{M}$, the relative staleness is expressed as $\tau = \frac{\beta T (M-1)}{2}$.
+To express this formally, we define the relative drift $D$ as the time delay between when the gradients become available and when they are actually used to update the model weights.
+The intuition for this is the following: the more the communication or application of updates is postponed, the more likely parameters across devices will drift apart.
+The drift will only increase with time and accumulate across the layers.
+Assuming that the time required to compute the gradients for each layer is identical and equal to $\frac{\beta T}{L}$, the relative drift is $D = \frac{\beta T (L+1)}{2}$, where $\beta T$ is the time required to perform a single backward pass.

-To see this, we use that by definition, the staleness increases as we approach the output layer.
-At any layer $m$, the layer-wise staleness $\tau_m = \frac{\beta T}{M} m$.
-Averaging over the layers, we have
+To see this, we use the fact that the drift increases as we approach the output layer.
+At any layer $l$, the layer-wise drift/divergence is $D_l = \frac{\beta T}{L} l$.
+Summing over the layers, we have

-Clearly, $\tau$ increases with the network's depth and the time required to perform one backward pass.
-Thus, the speedup is expected to scale approximately linearly with the network depth, showing the advantage of LU over BU for large $M$.
+Clearly, $D$ grows with the network's depth and the time required to perform one backward pass.
+Thus, the parameter drift between devices is expected to scale approximately linearly with the network depth, showing the advantage of partial layer-wise updates over complete block updates for large networks.